Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

   - **Space Bar**: Set working area; run prediction; finalize predictions.
   - **Left-Click**: Start a box; press again to end a box.
   - **Backspace**: Discard unfinalized predictions.

+## Tips and Tricks
+- Drag and drop images or a project file (JSON) into the AnnotationWindow for faster importing